DinoChiesa/Apigee-Java-AWS-SNS-Verifier/README.md

 * Check that the request is from SNS (has the well-known header)
 * Checks that the Signing Cert URL is hosted at amazonaws.com for SNS
+* Retrieves the signing certificate from the URL
+* Checks that the signing certificate is valid (within validity dates)
-* Builds the string-to-sign and verifies it against the certificate provided by the Signing Cert URL
+* Builds the string-to-sign and verifies it against the signing certificate
 * Verifies the signature against that string-to-sign
-* Checks that the timestamp is no more than 60 seconds prior.
+* Checks that the timestamp is no more than 45 seconds prior.

+NB: The policy does not check whether the certificate is _trusted_ via a trust store, and does not check the issuer DN or the subject DN agaiinst allow lists.
+Such checks are a possible future enhancement.

 ## Detecting Success and Errors